NoellePatterson/eflow-readme/metrics.md

 #### Peak Magnitude Flows

-Each of the following metrics is calculated annually for high flows that exceed the 2nd, 5th, 10th, and 20th percentile flows across the period of record.
-For example, the 2nd percentile flow is the magnitude of flow that is only exceeded 2% of the time over the period of record \(conversely, it is higher than 98% of flows over the period of record\).
-The four exceedance flows percentages, multiplied by the four metrics categories, results in 16 peak magnitude flow metrics calculated for each water year.
+Each of the following metrics is calculated annually for high flows that exceed the 2nd, 5th, 10th, and 20th percentile flows across the period of record:

-Metrics based on the 2nd, 5th, 10th, and 20th percentile flows over the period of record:

 * Magnitude
 * Timing